lzddzh/HandPoseEstimation/README.md

 by training data and make prediction on test data.
 The Random Forest will then collect the results of all the trees and make the final prediction.

-This program will be a implementation of paper:
+This program is a implementation of paper:
      Chi Xu, Ashwin Nanjappa, Xiaowei Zhang, Li Cheng.
 [Estimate Hand Poses Efficientlyfrom Single Depth Images](http://web.bii.a-star.edu.sg/~xuchi/dhand.htm).
 In In International Journal of Computer Vision (IJCV), 2015.

-Now we are at the first iteration of the implementation, where we will just finish the 'Baseline-M'
+We have implemented the 'baseline-M' version and the 'dynamical weight at leaf nodes' version.

+The baseline-M is a normal random forest that can be change and adapt for other general problem sovling.

 ### Platform
 * Ubuntu14.04 or other common Linux version.